About the Author

 After growing up in Troy, Alabama, Anne Mitchell Whisnant received her B.A. in history from Birmingham-Southern College, and her M.A. and Ph.D. in history from the University of North Carolina at Chapel Hill.
 While at UNC, she specialized in the history of the American South.

-From 1997-99 she taught U.S. and North Carolina history at UNC before moving into a career in academic administration.
-From 2002 to 2006 she worked at the John Hope Franklin Humanities Institute at Duke University, where she developed and promoted an assortment of humanities programs.
-In 2006, she became Director of Research, Communications, and Programs for the Office of Faculty Governance at the University of North Carolina at Chapel Hill.
-She also holds a faculty appointment as Adjunct Assistant Professor of History at Carolina, teaching North Carolina history and public history courses.
+Since 2006 she has been Director of Research, Communications, and Programs for the Office of Faculty Governance at the University of North Carolina at Chapel Hill.
+She also holds a faculty appointment as Adjunct Associate Professor of History and American Studies at Carolina, where she teaches public history and North Carolina history.

 Anne has also published two articles and delivered numerous public talks on the Parkway’s history, and has served as a consultant to the National Park Service.
 She is a member of the Board of Trustees for both the Blue Ridge Parkway Foundation and Blue Ridge Parkway 75, Inc., a nonprofit organization that is planning the celebration for the Parkway's 75th anniversary in 2010.